mmazzarolo/react-native-universal-monorepo/README.md

 On one hand, this approach has the drawback of (potentially) keeping multiple copies of the same React Native version in different workspace packages.
 On the other hand, we get a predictable React Native setup: we don't have to deal with changing root directory references in the native code, and we can support different versions of React Native while still sharing the app's code.

-> Please notice that this is not the _right_ way to do React Native monorepos.
+> Please notice that I'm not saying that this is not the _right_ way to do React Native monorepos.
 It's just an approach that I enjoy using.

 ## Supported platforms